 3 Suppliers and Introducers

 3.1.1 We will collect details such as contact names, address, email address and telephone number in order to contact you about goods and/or services we have ordered from you, to comply with our contractual obligations and to place further orders.
-We may share your personal data with our employees to manage our relationship with you and we will keep your personal data for as long as we require your goods and/or services subject to a maximum of six years from the date of our last contact with you.
+We may share your personal data with our employees to manage our relationship with you and we will keep your personal data for as long as we require your goods and/or services subject to a maximum of six years from the date of our last contact with you, with the exception of records relating to pension transfers which must be kept indefinitely.
 We will not transfer your personal data outside the EEA.

-4.1.1 We may use customer personal data to provide you with details about our services, products and business events which we think may be of interest.
+4.1.1 If you indicate that you consent to marekting contact, we may use customer personal data to provide you with details about our services, products and business events which we think may be of interest.
 We believe this is in our legitimate interest but, before contacting you on this basis, we will take into account customer rights and reasonable expectations.

 4.1.2 You have the right to opt-out of receiving the information at any time.
 To opt-out of receiving such information you can: